ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 the diagnosis.

-**Above: Perceived Quality.** The clearest pairing in the whole taxonomy is `transport-delivery-unstable` and `audio-jitter-buffer-stress`.
-`TransportJitterDetector` measures the network delivering unevenly, on the peer connection. `JitterBufferStressDetector` measures the *jitter buffer* straining — deep target delay plus audible time-stretching — on one inbound audio track.
+**Above: Perceived Quality.** The clearest pairing in the whole taxonomy is `transport-loss-sustained` and `invented-speech`. `TransportLossDetector` measures packets not arriving, on the peer connection. `InventedSpeechDetector` measures the jitter buffer fabricating audio to cover what did not arrive, on one inbound audio track.
 One is the cause and lives on the path; the other is the symptom and lives in the user's ear.

 **They are not a chain, and that is the point.** Neither detector reads the other's issue, neither is enabled or disabled by the other, and neither's